7 Tips for Chasing Perfect Fall Colours in Ontario

 Since Ontario enjoys up to two months of perfect autumn each year, you have plenty of opportunities to see leaves changing colours.

 If you're a nature lover, like me, you can't go wrong no matter the season.
-But if you specifically look for the best foliage, timing is pretty important.
+But if you specifically looking for the best foliage, timing is pretty important.

-I'm sure you would agree that there is a huge difference between visiting Algonquin Park on the Labour Day and on the Thanksgivings long weekends.
+I'm sure you would agree that there is a huge difference between visiting Algonquin Park on Labour Day and on the Thanksgiving long weekends.
 Early September is simply too early to see any red or orange leaves, with some rare exceptions, of course.

-When I do my research where to go when, I always start from Ontario Parks Fall Colours Report.
-It's hard to underestimate a value of this resource.
-At a peak season, Ontario Parks makes updates almost every day, so information there is pretty accurate.
+When I do my research on where to go, I always start with Ontario Parks Fall Colours Report.
+It's hard to underestimate the value of this resource.
+At peak season, Ontario Parks makes updates almost every day, so the information there is pretty accurate.

-You should also have some basic understanding about primary weather patters.
+You should also have some basic understanding of primary weather patterns.
 Southeastern Ontario gets cold weather earlier than Toronto and Southwestern Ontario.
 I would say that the difference between fall colours around Ottawa and Toronto can be as much as two weeks.

 This means you can travel around the province for quite a bit and still catch peak foliage at different places.
 Thankfully, cars travel faster than leaves change colours!